olgasowlet/currency-converter-react/README.md

 #Currency converter made in React

-Project was created as a matter of YouCode course
+Project was created as a part of YouCode course

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).